The Mummy (1932 film): Development

 Concept art for Cagliostro, a film project based on the historical occultist Alessandro Cagliostro, which served as the basis for what became The Mummy.

 Inspired by the opening of Tutankhamun's tomb in 1922 and the alleged "curse of the pharaohs", producer Carl Laemmle Jr. commissioned story editor Richard Schayer to find a novel to form a basis for an Egyptian-themed horror film, just as the novels Dracula and Frankenstein inspired their 1931 films Dracula and Frankenstein.
 Schayer found none, although the plot bears a strong resemblance to a short story by Arthur Conan Doyle entitled "The Ring of Thoth".
 Schayer and writer Nina Wilcox Putnam learned about Alessandro Cagliostro and wrote a nine-page treatment entitled Cagliostro.
-The story, set in San Francisco, was about a 3,000-year-old magician who survives by injecting nitrates.
+The story, set in San Francisco, was about a 4,000-year-old magician who survives by injecting nitrates.

 Pleased with the Cagliostro concept, Laemmle hired John L. Balderston to write the script.
 Balderston had contributed to Dracula and Frankenstein, and had covered the opening of Tutankhamun's tomb for the New York World when he was a journalist so he was more than familiar with the well publicised tomb unearthing.
-Balderston moved the story to Egypt and renamed the film and its title character Imhotep, after the historical architect.
+Balderston moved the story to Egypt, renaming the film to The Mummy and its title character Imhotep, after the historical architect.

 He also changed the story from one of revenge upon all the women who resembled the main character's ex-lover to one where the main character is determined to revive his old love by killing and mummifying her reincarnated self before resurrecting her with the spell of the Scroll of Thoth.
 Balderston invented the Scroll of Thoth, which gave an aura of authenticity to the story.
 Thoth was the wisest of the Egyptian gods who, when Osiris died, helped Isis bring her love back from the dead.
 Thoth is believed to have authored The Book of the Dead, which may have been the inspiration for Balderston's Scroll of Thoth.
 Another likely source of inspiration is the fictional Book of Thoth that appeared in several ancient Egyptian stories.